OriolAbril/gsoc2019/final_work_submission.md

 InferenceData objects are one key aspect of ArviZ.
 They provide a unified data scheme to store Bayesian inference results from any library.
 They can contain the posterior, prior, prior predictive and posterior predictive samples along with sample stats and observed data in a single object.
-Due to the large number of new functionalities I have just described in the previous three sections, we also found convenient to update the data scheme of InferenceData objects.
+Due to the large number of new functionalities described in the previous three sections, we also found convenient to update the data scheme of InferenceData objects.

-* I modified how posterior predictive samples are retrieved from PyMC3 so that whenever possible they are reshaped into ArviZ default shape `chain, draw, *shape`.
+*  Handling of posterior predictive samples in `from_pymc3` was modified so that whenever possible posterior predictive samples are reshaped into ArviZ default shape `chain, draw, *shape`.
 Moreover, when the shape of the posterior predictive does not match the posterior shape, a warning is printed to warn the user that the posterior predictive samples may omit whole chains.
-* I updated the `centered_eight` and `non_centered_eight` ArviZ example datasets so that their posterior predictive shape matched their prior shape.
+* ArviZ example datasets `centered_eight` and `non_centered_eight` were updated.
+Now their posterior predictive shape matches their prior shape.
-* I added a `del` method to InferenceData objects so that groups can be deleted.
+* A `del` method was added to InferenceData objects so that groups can be deleted.
-* I added a `constant_data` group to store constants of the model in addition to the observed data which was already stored in `observed_data` group.
-This changes are still unmerged.
+* A new group `constant_data` was added to InferenceData functions.
+It stores constants of the model in addition to the observed data which was already stored in `observed_data` group.
+This change is still unmerged.
-* I added a `log_likelihoods` group in order to support multiple log likelihoods to be stored in a single InferenceData object.
-This new group is intended to store all log likelihood data and the model log probability (named `lp`).
-Previously, this data was stored in `sample_stats` group and only one log likelihood could be stored.
-I have already updated `from_dict`, `from_emcee`, `from_pymc3` and `from_pystan` but the changes are still unmerged.
+* Another new group was added to InferenceData objects: `log_likelihoods` group which makes ArviZ start supporting multiple log likelihoods to be stored in a single InferenceData object.
+This new group is intended to store all log likelihood data (preferably named like the variable in observed data it refers to) and the model log probability (named `lp`).
+Previously, this data was stored in `sample_stats` group and only one log likelihood could be stored. `from_dict`, `from_emcee`, `from_pymc3` and `from_pystan` have already been updated but the changes are still unmerged.

 #### PRs in this caterory
 * [#702](https://github.com/arviz-devs/arviz/pull/702): +70 −17